 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to B-Cell Leukemia.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.
 Think of that menu as a roadmap to this full guide.

 About PLL and HCL

-There are other, less common types of leukemia, but they are generally subcategories of one of the four main categories.
-This section focuses on prolymphocytic leukemia (PLL) and hairy cell leukemia (HCL), both of which are types of chronic B-cell leukemia.
+There are other, less common types of leukemia, but they are generally subcategories of 1 of the 4 main categories.
+This section focuses on prolymphocytic leukemia (PLL) and hairy cell leukemia (HCL).
+These are types of chronic B-cell leukemia.
 B cells are a specific type of lymphocyte that make antibodies for the immune system.

 In PLL, many immature lymphocytes, or prolymphocytes, are found in the blood.
 This type of leukemia may occur by itself, together with CLL , or CLL may turn into PLL.
 PLL tends to worsen more quickly than CLL.

 HCL is a slow-growing form of leukemia.
-It is called “hairy cell” because the abnormal lymphocytes have projections that look like hair when seen under a microscope.
+It is called “hairy cell” because the abnormal lymphocytes have hair-like projections when seen under a microscope.
 As these cells multiply, they build up in the bone marrow, blood, and spleen.
-Because these lymphocytes are abnormal, they do not fight disease and infection, and eventually may crowd out the healthy cells.
+Because these lymphocytes are abnormal, they do not fight disease and infection.
+Eventually, these cells crowd out the healthy cells.
 Treatment is usually very effective for HCL.

-If you would like additional introductory information, explore these related items on Cancer.Net.
+If you would like more of an introduction, explore these related items on Cancer.Net.
 Please note these links will take you to other sections on Cancer.Net:

-- ASCO Answers Fact Sheet: Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to CLL.
+ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to CLL.
+This fact sheet is available as a PDF, so it is easy to print out.

 Cancer.Net Patient Education Video: View a short video led by an ASCO expert in leukemia that provides basic information and areas of research.